Self-insurance works with no cancellation fees. Travel insurance can work as well. Read the fine print. Not all policies cover epidemics.

 Buy refundable rental cars

 Call your medical insurance provider.
 Some providers provide coverage for trips anywhere on the planet.
-Often they have all bills sent directly to the insurance company and then pay the health service providers directly.
+Often, they have all bills sent directly to the insurance company and then pay the health service providers directly.
 In other cases, the traveler pays the bill with a credit card and will be reimbursed by the insurance provider.
-Finally, they may not offer any international coverage.
+Note: Medical insurers may not offer any international coverage.
 However, they may offer domestic health coverage.
 Medicare and Medicaid are only useful in the United States.

 The easiest travel insurance to purchase is normally offered at the end of the booking process on airline websites and online travel agencies.
 BEWARE: These add-on policies may not cover pandemics or epidemics.
 Make sure to read the small print.
-And, remember, travel insurance can be purchased directly from insurance providers.
-It does not have to be bought from airlines or online travel agents (OTA).
+Remember, travel insurance can be purchased directly from insurance providers.
+It does not have to be bought from airlines or online travel agents (OTA) immediately after your purchase.

-As of February 3, 2020, both the Centers for Disease Control and the World Health Organization now recognizes 2019, Novel Coronavirus (COVID-19) as an Epidemic.
+Centers for Disease Control and the World Health Organization now recognize the 2019 Novel Coronavirus (COVID-19) as an Epidemic.
 Many travel protection plans exclude losses caused directly or indirectly by an Epidemic.
 Most plans, including Cancel Anytime plans, contain general exclusions from coverage for any loss directly or indirectly due to any loss, condition, or event that was known or foreseeable when the plan was purchased, or due to an epidemic.
+Realize that Cancel Anytime plans only insure travelers for a percentage of their travel costs — not 100 percent.

 Both Allianz and TravelGuard are the two primary travel insurance companies that provide insurance at the end of the reservation process on airline reservation sites and OTAs.
 These examples are from the current insurance policies in effect as of February 28.
 The situation may change in the near future.